Paint a Room

 Step 3.
 Prime

 When interior painting, you don't have to apply a coat of primer before you paint, but doing so will make the paint adhere and wear better.
 Additionally, priming is advisable if your walls are stained or you wish to use light-colored paint over dark walls.
-Apply True Value EasyCare® latex primer with a brush or roller, using the same technique as painting.
+Apply True Value EasyCare® Ultra Premium latex primer/sealer with a brush or roller, using the same technique as painting.
+Note: You can also skip this step by painting with True Value EasyCare® Ultra Premium latex paint and primer in-one.

 - Open the windows to make sure you'll be priming and painting in a well-ventilated area.